Skip to main content

-The fetal heart rate can be automatically calculated using a tracking ROI placed over the fetal heart on the B mode image.
+The fetal heart rate can be automatically calculated using a tracking ROI placed over the fetal heart on the B mode image in real time.
 This offers a safer and more objective measurement compared to conventional Doppler or M-mode methods.
 Furthermore, as this function is also available on the transvaginal transducer, assessment can be made from early gestation onwards.

 Enables observation of Doppler waveforms from two different locations during the same heart cycle.
 A combination of blood flow and Tissue Doppler waveforms enable measurements such as the LV diastolic performance indicator, E/e' ratio, avoiding beat-to-beat variation.
 Simple measurements from two different waveforms can also be useful in the diagnosis of fetal arrhythmia.

 This website includes information intended for healthcare professionals.

 Please note that all descriptions in this website conform to the Pharmaceutical and Medical Device Act in Japan as well as other laws and regulations in Japan.
 Model names, specifications and configurations of products in overseas market outside Japan may be different by the countries.